EngBioNUS/BMSSlib/README.md

 - Generate SBOL visual-compliant gene circuit diagrams for the best model candidate
 - Export Model Data in .csv file

 Refer to the [BMSS webpage] for more details and [Tutorial video] for Beginners.
-Kindly explore [Engineering Biology Lab website] to get to know more about other projects.
+Kindly explore [NUS Engineering Biology Lab website] to get to know more about other projects.

 __*Note*__: If you make use of BMSSlib in any publications, please kindly cite the following paper: